4 min read

 If we look at our cash situation, as I said, we are around EUR 17.4 billion liquidity at the end of 2019.
 This has not explicitly changed.
 It even slightly improved in 2019 despite EUR 2.3 billion dividend payout last year.
 And of course, as you can imagine, we’ve discussed what to do with the dividend payment, but we are confident that with our rigorous liquidity management on the one hand side with the measures we have already implemented in all parts of the organization that we will be able to manage this situation without cutting or yes, paying no dividend in 2020.

 Answer – Kevin R. Johnson: Thanks, Pat.
 Another question, Pat, for you.
 The question is, given how much is still unknown around COVID-19, do you have additional insights you can share about the short- and long-term financial impact of the virus on your business?
 And is the balance sheet solid, Pat?

 Answer – Patrick J. Grismer: Thank you.
 There is still much that is unknown about the impact of COVID-19.
-But I would say what is known is how it has impacted our China business consistent with what we disclosed in our 8-K 2 weeks ago as well as what we continue to see by way of a recovery in our China business with each passing week demonstrating improvements in sales.
-And this provides us confidence that as COVID-19 impacts our U.S. business that it too will have a temporary effect and we will see a recovery over time.
-But it’s simply too early in the stage of COVID-19 in the U.S. to speculate as to what that recovery curve will look like.
+But I would say what is known is how it has impacted our China business consistent with what we disclosed in our 8-K two weeks ago and what we continue to see by way of a recovery in our China business with each passing week demonstrating improvements in sales.
+And this provides us confidence that as COVID-19 impacts our UU.S.business, it too will have a temporary effect, and we will see a recovery over time.
+But it’s simply too early in the stage of COVID-19 in the UU.S.to speculate as to what that recovery curve will look like.